wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "updateComment"
-    To update an existing comment, use updateComment operation.
+    To update an existing comment, use the `updateComment` operation.
     <table>
         <tr>
             <th>Parameter Name</th>